hapax/hapax.github.io/assets/simple-physics.md

 #### 4.1.
 Random walks <a id="sec-4-1" name="sec-4-1"></a>

-Random motion often leads to surprising scaling laws.
-Perhaps the most ubiquitous is the *random walk*, whose myriad physical applications include proof of the existence of atoms (as we will see below).
+One of the most beautiful and surprising scaling laws is associated with *random walks*, whose myriad physical applications include Einstein's proof of the existence of atoms (as we will see below).
 Before we learn about random walks, we need to review some basic probability.